Apples and Art Studio Tour, 2017

 I also create display pieces: - vases, tiles, crocks, pitchers and urns.

-Most of my work is decorated with colorful hand-painted designs.
+Most of my pots are decorated with colorful hand-painted designs.

 In the summer I fire raku pots outdoors on my property.

 My work includes beautiful and unique high-quality pieces which make excellent gifts.
-They can be used every day for regular use, for table service when entertaining, or simply displayed in your home and enjoyed.
-Decorating the pots is a very time-consuming process and that is what makes my work so distinctive compared to most other local potters.
+They are durable and can take every use.
+They provide colorful and interesting pieces for table service when entertaining, or can be simply displayed in your home and enjoyed.

-Here are some photos of my studio: the gallery and showroom, a clay and pottery decoration workshop, and a kiln and glaze room.
+Here are some photos of my studio.
+It consists of a gallery and showroom, a clay and pottery decoration workshop, and a kiln and glaze room.

 Web page created by Margaret Brown, M.Sc., MBA, B.Sc.